Important Notice for all those wishing to travel to Korea during COVID-19:

 All foreigners must apply for and receive a visa in order to board a flight to Korea (even spouses, children, and parents of Korean nationals - unless their nationality is Korean and carry valid Korean passports).

 If you have questions about the validity of your current visa issued prior to April 5, 2020 in Korea or renewing/extending your existing visa, please contact them at http://www.immigration.go.kr / ☎ 011-82-1345.

-While we are NOT accepting visas for TOURISM (including working holiday visa), job-searching visas, medical tourism, etc., we are accepting ALL other visa applications for purpose of entry that are deemed ESSENTIAL including F-4 visa (for those of Korean descent), work visa, student visa, spousal visa, etc and each visa application are being assessed for visa issuance.
+While we are NOT accepting visas for TOURISM (including working holiday visa), job-searching visas, medical tourism, etc., we are accepting ALL other visa applications for purpose of entry that are deemed ESSENTIAL including F-4 visa (for those of Korean descent), family members of Korean nationals or foreigners residing in Korea with a long term visa, work visa, student visa, spousal visa, etc and each visa application are being assessed for visa issuance.
 ALL visas we issue during this time will be single-entry.
 If you submit ALL necessary documents, your visa application will be assessed.
 For most up-to-date details, visit the step-by-step guide for visa application.

 As well, as of July 1, 2020, the Korean government no longer issues sticker-based visas and have converted to "Visa Grant Notice", which applicants can access and print at home from http://www.visa.go.kr (click to go to the article for detailed instructions).

 Please visit our step-by-step guideline if you are applying for a visa to visit Korea.

 Even though we are no longer issuing visa stickers, you MUST still submit your passport at the time of application for us to be able to access the electronic information from your passport and process your visa.